 Using a template like the one below, teams can either draw out how they’re picturing the scene, or find online stock images that help depict each part of the story.

-Build out every scene and any dialogue that needs to go with it so that you’re completely prepared to start sourcing your video footage.
+Build out every scene and any dialogue that needs to go with it so you’re completely prepared to start sourcing your video footage.

 💡 Action item: If you need to book your planned recording space, do so well ahead of time so your team can properly prepare.